kulics/koral/book-en/basic-grammar.md

 At the same time the external area can import `Demo` to use the contents of which, we will then understand how to import.

-Note that only the import, main entry, package, and protocol statements are supported in the namespace, and these identifiers must be public.
+Note that only the main entry, package, and protocol statements are supported in the namespace, and these identifiers must be public.
 ## Import Namespace
-We can use the `<:` statement to import other namespaces, libraries, frameworks into a namespace, which we can only use within namespaces.
+We can use the `~` statement to import other namespaces, libraries, frameworks into a namespace.

 E.g:
 ```
-Demo :>
+Demo :
+~System
+~System\Collections\Generic
 {
-    <:
-    {
-        System;
-        System:Collections:Generic;
 };
-};
 ```
 This imports the `System` and` Generic` libraries into the `Demo` namespace, and then you can use them in the program.

-Within curly braces, you can write multiple import statements whose order does not affect the import functionality.
+Within before braces, you can write multiple import statements whose order does not affect the import functionality.

-As you may have noticed, in this language, you often start with the symbol, wrap the content with `{}`, and use `;` to end the statement, which is a very important expression of the language that unifies the expression of the statement, In most cases you only need one of the distinguished symbols to complete the parsing and writing of statements.
 ## Main Entry
 We need to define a main entry to let the program know where to start.
 The main entry through a fixed single symbol `$` statement, and must be valid at the top of the namespace.

 E.g:
 ```
-Demo :>
+Demo :
+~System
+~System\Collections\Generic
 {
-    <:
-    {
-        System;
-        System:Collections:Generic;
-    };

     $
     {
         ...